 Barn Project!
 Preserving Agriculture History!

 Western Illinois Threshers has an objective to preserve and encourage understanding of historical agriculture practices, and with that in mind they agreed to be the final destination for a local (Sonora Twnp) mortised/tenon barn.
 This circa 1884 barn was built by a local pioneer, Alexander Bolton who purchased his first land in Hancock Co in 1864.
 This barn is a basement barn, open from barn floor to rafters with no hay mow because it was used for loose hay.
-As of early Sept. the barn has been taken down timber by timber and is now being stored until funds are available to RAISE the barn once more.
+In September of 2016, the barn was taken down, timber by timber, and was stored as funds were raised.
+Ground was broken in the spring and the foundation is being poured this summer.
+See the beginning of the barn restoration at this year's show.
 Thanks to all who donated labor and equipment to get this phase accomplished.

 Monetary donations will enable the reconstruction of the barn including foundation, roof, siding, and electricity etc.